Alistair-Turcan/TusoAI/README.md

 ## Citation

+For the original repository accompying our ICLR paper, see TusoAI_ICLR.zip.

-If you use this repository, please cite:
+If you use this repository, please cite the ICLR paper for now, a new paper will be released in the coming months:

 ```bibtex
 @article{turcan2025tusoai,